Robert-van-Engelen/Forth500/manual.md

 In case of `SM/REM`, the quotient is a single signed integer rounded towards zero (hence symmetric) _q_ = _trunc_(_a_ / _b_).
 For example, `-10.
 7 SM/REM`
 returns remainder -3 and quotient -1.
-This behavior is identical to `/MOD`, but `/MOD` behavior may differ on other Forth systems.
+This behavior is identical to `/MOD`, but `/MOD` behavior is not standardized and may differ on other Forth systems.

 ### Fixed point arithmetic